mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 # What is Differential Privacy?

 To avoid this post dragging on too long, I'm going to answer "I'm not telling".
-I'm going to do this *regardless if I really know*, so my response is actually differentially private (ha).
+My plan is to do this *regardless if I really know*, so this response is actually differentially private (ha).

 For people who actually want to know, there are a variety of excellent technical